ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Level 3 & 4 systems include certain personal computers or non-NOAA-affiliated HPC systems.
 The prerequisite software libraries for building the WM already exist in a centralized location on Level 1/preconfigured systems, so users may skip directly to :ref:`getting the data <GetData>` and downloading the code.
-On other systems, users will need to build the prerequisite libraries using :term:`spack-stack` or :term:`HPC-Stack`.
+On other systems, users will need to build the prerequisite libraries using :term:`spack-stack`.

 =======================
 Prerequisite Libraries